phitsc/mod_tscdemo/README.md

 ## Build and Run the Tests

-To build and run the unit tests:
+To build and run the unit and integration tests:

     docker exec -it apachedev bash
     cd ~/mod_tscdemo